-Cocker spaniels are prone to two different eye conditions that owner should consider early on.
+Cocker spaniels are prone to two different eye conditions that the owner should consider early on.
+The cocker spaniel breed has a genetic predisposition to many eye issues including, struggles with eye pressure from glaucoma, dry eye, conjunctivitis, and more serious eye conditions like progressive retinal atrophy.
 When looking at young cocker spaniels, ask the breeder for information regarding the parents’ eye history.
 Being aware of eye surgeries that may have taken place may shed some light on potential issues in a particular pup.

 Cherry eye looks as though the lower eyelid is turning inside out.
 Often referred to as the third eyelid, cherry eye is when the eyelid and cataracts prolapse.
 It usually occurs in dogs under the age of two and is treatable with surgery.

 Progressive retinal atrophy will eventually result in complete blindness in a cocker spaniel.
 This condition is part of a group of degenerative diseases.
 It affects photoreceptor cells that deteriorate over time.
 Unfortunately, there is no cure yet.
 However, with support, your dog can still live a comfortable life.